 Medications can reduce symptoms and cut down on flare-ups.
-It may take a bit of trial and error to find the medication and dosage that works best for you.
+It may take some trial and error to find the medication and dosage that works best for you.
 These are some of your options:

-Medicines called bronchodilators help loosen tight muscles around your airways.
-They are typically taken through an inhaler or nebulizer.
+Medicines called bronchodilators help loosen tight muscles of your airways.
+They’re typically taken through an inhaler or nebulizer.

 Short-acting bronchodilators last from four to six hours.
 You only use them when you need them.
 For ongoing symptoms, there are long-acting versions you can use every day.
 They last about 12 hours.

-Sometimes bronchodilators are combined with inhaled glucocorticosteroids.
-Using the two together can reduce inflammation in the airways and lower mucus production.
+Long-acting bronchodilators are commonly combined with inhaled glucocorticosteroids.
+A glucocorticosteroid can reduce inflammation in the airways and lower mucus production.
 The long-acting bronchodilator can relax the airway muscle to help the airways stay wider.
 Corticosteroids are also available in pill form.

-This newer medication in pill form reduces inflammation and changes mucus production.
-It’s generally prescribed for severe COPD.
+This type of medication can be taken in pill form to help reduce inflammation and relax the airways.
+It’s generally prescribed for severe COPD with chronic bronchitis.

-This medicine eases chest tightness and shortness of breath.
-It may help prevent flare-ups.
+This medication eases chest tightness and shortness of breath.
+It may also help prevent flare-ups.
 It’s available in pill form.
 Theophylline is an older medication that relaxes the muscle of the airways, and it may cause side effects.
 It’s generally not a first-line treatment for COPD therapy.

 Antibiotics and antivirals

-Antibiotics or antivirals may be prescribed when you develop respiratory infections.
+Antibiotics or antivirals may be prescribed when you develop certain respiratory infections.